 Notes on exclusions

-• Capitalization doesn’t matter: Matching is case-insensitive, so excluding Love also excludes love and LOVE.
+- Capitalization doesn’t matter: Matching isn't case sensitive, so excluding Love also excludes love and LOVE.

 Best practices for exclusions